robirr/HA-Mealie-Barcode-Scanner/README.md

 - [ ] Consider implementing the automation and python as a HA integration for easier set up.
 Might be less flexible though.
 - [ ] Investigate if a scanned product can be found on Amazon and added to your shopping basket ready for purchase.
 - [x] Option to have special QR codes which when scanned add some text in the QR code to the list rather than doing a barcode lookup (e.g. Add "Milk" to the shopping list).
 Possible to trigger a different HA event if the scanned code starts with a specific string.
+- [x] The APIs some times return a success but have no name for the product.
+The code needs to handle these as unknown.

 ### Hardware
 - [x] Investigate sending serial commands to the GM67 to allow for options in the HA device to configure the scanning mode, to turn off the scanner, etc.